A Novel Vaccine Inactivation Platform

 Increasing Efficacy and Speeding Development

 Researchers at USU and HJF have developed a novel approach to develop better functioning of inactivated vaccines.
-The method applies the synthetic antioxidant complex maganese-decapeptide-phosphate (MDP) during the irradiation process to selectively protect cell proteins – but not nucleic acids – from radiation induced oxidative damage.
-The technique was developed by using antioxidants from Deinococcus radiodurans as a template.
+The method applies the synthetic antioxidant complex manganese-decapeptide-phosphate (MDP) during the irradiation process to selectively protect cell proteins – but not nucleic acids – from radiation induced oxidative damage.
+The technique was developed by using antioxidants from Deinococcus radiodurans as a source.

 USU and HJF researchers have developed a method to abolish the infectivity of pathogens without compromising their potency, yielding highly protective vaccines.